I:01:02 University Committees

 The Admissions and Standards Committee should evaluate the University's admissions policies and graduation requirements; review policies and practices pertaining to retention standards, course grading, and other academic performance requirements.

-The Campus Non-Violence Committee should be composed of the following: A representative of Human Resource Services, the Director of University Police, a representative of Counseling Services, a representative of Student Affairs, a representative of Academic Affairs, the Campus Safety Officer, the Assistant to the President for Institutional Equity and Compliance, a representative of Student Government Association, one additional student appointed by the Student Government Association, the Director of the June Anderson Women's Center, a representative from Intercultural and Diversity Affairs, a representative from Athletics, a representative from the Office of Student Affairs, and one faculty member from each college (to serve a two-year term).
+The Campus Non-Violence Committee should be composed of the following: A representative of Human Resource Services, the Director of University Police, a representative of Counseling Services, two representatives from the division of Student Affairs and Enrollment Services, a representative of Academic Affairs, the Campus Safety Officer, the Assistant to the President for Institutional Equity and Compliance, a representative of Student Government Association, one additional student appointed by the Student Government Association, the Director of the June Anderson Women's Center, a representative from Intercultural and Diversity Affairs, a representative from Athletics, and one faculty member from each college (to serve a two-year term).
 The Legal Assistant to the President should serve as an ex-officio member.
 The President may appoint additional members as appropriate.
 The committee may be asked to meet at nonscheduled times during an emergency.

 The Campus Non-Violence Committee should function as a monitoring body to oversee the implementation of campus policies related to non-violence and civility.
 In carrying out this function, the committee should strive to ensure the education of the campus community about the MTSU Statement of Community Standards and Expectations and the implications of that statement for students, faculty and the entire campus community.
 Furthermore, the committee should be proactive in identifying and determining solutions to potential problems surrounding related behavioral issues.
 The committee should review the effectiveness of the policies, procedures, and program initiatives that have been or should be implemented to address violations of the Community Standards and Expectations.
 The committee should make recommendations and/or implement new initiatives to enhance campus awareness and improve the campus climate with respect to the areas contained in the Community Standards—honesty and integrity, respect for diversity, engagement in the community, and non-violence and peaceful conflict resolution.